mliew21396/remote-work-u2/week-6/5-inheritance/README.md

 ## Release 1: [Pseudocode](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/pseudocode.md)

-Cohorts records have many attributes and behaviors.
+Cohorts records have many attributes and methods.
 Some of them are attributes of `GlobalCohort`, and some are of `LocalCohort`.
-Consider the following attributes and then decide where they belong, keeping in mind some of these attributes or behaviors may belong in both.
-Once you decide where they go, you'll need to write pseudocode for each of the behaviors.
+Consider the following attributes and methods and then decide where they belong, keeping in mind some of them may belong in both.
+Once you decide where they go, you'll need to write pseudocode for each of the methods.

-Attributes | Behaviors | Behavior's Responsibility
+Attributes | Methods | Method's Responsibility
 -----------|-----------| ------------
 `city`     | `add_student` | Add a student to the cohort `students` | `remove_student` | Remove a student from the cohort